 A Level Art & Design is challenging and fulfilling.
 The creative industries are an important growth area and this course provides the ideal platform for any student wishing to pursue a career in the extensive areas of creative design and visual arts.
+Examples of courses that our past pupils have gone on to study include Architecture, Graphic Design, Fashion, Illustration, Special Effects and Fine Arts.
 It will also appeal to those students who have been successful at GCSE and wish to maintain a creative balance in their studies.